-Priority Actions Priority Actions The SAS shall lead the effort to create detailed Implementation Plans for each of the seven IS 2.1 chapters included in this Plan by collaborating with other City Departments and community stakeholders IS 2.2 The Sustainability Action Subcommittee (SAS) will continue to provide guidance and support for 15 2.2 the plan Council shall develop a review and update schedule for the Plan including requirements for an IS 2.3 annual report.
-The annual report should include an analysis of all targets, strategies, and actions ensuring they remain relevant IS 2.4 City Council will review progress of the plan on an annual basis IS 2.5 The City, in partnership with the SAS and community stakeholders, will host ongoing community 15 2.5 conversations on projected climate impacts specific to Spokane IS 2.6 Update City's Comprehensive Plan to include environment and climate related priorities, especially as they relate to this plan IS 2.7 Review Spokane Municipal Code for alignment and make necessary updates to accommodate for Plan goals and strategies
+Strategy 2.
+Develop foundation for successful Plan implementation Priority Actions IS 2.1 The SAS shall lead the effort to create detailed Implementation Plans for each of the seven chapters included in this Plan by collaborating with other City Departments and community stakeholders.
+IS 2.2 The Sustainability Action Subcommittee (SAS) will continue to provide guidance and support for the plan.
+IS 2.3 Council shall develop a review and update schedule for the Plan including requirements for an annual report.
+The annual report should include an analysis of all targets, strategies, and actions ensuring they remain relevant.
+IS 2.4 City Council will review progress of the plan on an annual basis.
+IS 2.5 The City, in partnership with the SAS and community stakeholders, will host ongoing community conversations on projected climate impacts specific to Spokane IS 2.6 Update City's Comprehensive Plan to include environment and climate related priorities, especially as they relate to this plan IS 2.7 Review Spokane Municipal Code for alignment and make necessary updates to accommodate for Plan goals and strategies